A Simple Linear Patch Revives Layer-Pruned Large Language Models: Experiments

-As shown in Table \ref{tab-free-QA}, \textsc{LinearPatch} achieves superior performance on QA benchmark evaluation compared to other methods.
-Specifically, on the LLaMA-2-7B model with 7 out of 32 layers pruned, \textsc{LinearPatch} achieves the retained performance ratio of 88.88\%, outperforming LLMPruner (83.80\%) and SLEB (83.66\%).
-On the LLaMA-3-8B model with 5 out of 32 layers pruned, \textsc{LinearPatch} achieves the retained performance ratio of 94.15\%, significantly higher than LLMPruner (86.23\%) and SLEB (83.88\%).
-When ShortGPT/LLM-Streamline is employed as the baseline pruning method, $\textsc{LinearPatch}_{[S/L]}$ achieves significant performance improvement compared with its baseline.
-For example, on the LLaMA-2-7B model with 9 out of 32 layers pruned, $\textsc{LinearPatch}_{[S/L]}$ achieves the retained performance ratio of 84.08\%, leading both ShortGPT and LLM-Streamline with 3.79\%.
-On the LLaMa-13B model with 8 out of 40 layers pruned, $\textsc{LinearPatch}_{[S/L]}$ achieves the retained performance ratio of 93.45\%, leading both ShortGPT and LLM-Streamline with 3.18\%.
+As presented in Table~\ref{tab-free-QA}, \textsc{LinearPatch} consistently achieves improvements over prior training-free pruning methods across multiple backbones.
+For instance, on the LLaMA-2-7B model with 7 out of 32 layers pruned, \textsc{LinearPatch} attains a retained performance ratio of 88.88\%, clearly outperforming LLM-Pruner (83.80\%) and SLEB (83.66\%).
+On the more recent LLaMA-3-8B model with 5 out of 32 layers pruned, our method yields an even more substantial improvement, achieving 94.15\% retained performance, while LLM-Pruner and SLEB fall behind at 86.23\% and 83.88\%, respectively.
+When ShortGPT/LLM-Streamline is employed as the baseline pruning method, $\textsc{LinearPatch}_{[S/L]}$ achieves the state-of-the-art performance.
+For example, on LLaMA-2-7B with 9 out of 32 layers pruned, $\textsc{LinearPatch}_{[S/L]}$ reaches 84.08\% retained performance, representing a 3.79\% gain over both ShortGPT and LLM-Streamline.
+Similarly, on the larger LLaMA-13B model with 8 out of 40 layers pruned, $\textsc{LinearPatch}_{[S/L]}$ secures 93.45\% retained performance, outperforming both baselines by 3.18\%.
+These results highlight that \textsc{LinearPatch} provides consistent benefits when incorporated into existing pruning pipelines.